gr3yknigh1/dotfiles/README.md

 # dotfiles

-In order to install configs, you must install GNU Stow.
+In order to install configs, you must install `GNU Stow`.

 Install config example: